Zoocasa

 There are also small, stand-alone structures called “granny pods” that look like tiny houses in your backyard.
 They take the space of one or two sheds—like a tiny cottage—but are essentially fully functioning bachelor apartments.
 They connect to existing pipes and sewage and can be outfitted with special lighting, soft floorboards in case of a fall, wide doorways and no stairs for easy wheelchair access, and other perks.

-You will need a special permit to build a granny pod, but it offers your parent a home close enough for support and far enough that they don’t feel reliant or intrusive.
+You will need a special permit to build a granny pod, but it offers your parents a home close enough for support and far enough that they don’t feel reliant or intrusive.
 If you have the space and the money, these new structures are an excellent idea.

 Communication